okeefm/s3g/doc/s3g_protocol.markdown

     uint32: Number of bytes availabe in the command buffer

-## 03 - Clear Buffer: Empty the command buffer
+## 03 - Clear buffer: Empty the command buffer
 This command will empty our buffer, and reset all pointers, etc to the beginning of the buffer.
 If writing to an SD card, it will reset the file pointer back to the beginning of the currently open file.
 Obviously, it should halt all execution of action commands as well.

 Payload (0 bytes)

 Response (0 bytes)

-## 04 - Get Position: Get the current position of the toolhead
+## 04 - Get position: Get the current position of the toolhead
 Retrieve the curent position of the XYZ axes

 Payload (0 bytes)